 If you’re already familiar with electronic signatures, you can skip this part.

 If you’re new to e-signing, you might be wondering why you should sign documents using digital signatures rather than handwritten signatures.
+What are the benefits of electronic signatures?

 And it’s becoming increasingly common, with many analysts predicting that the value of the e-signature market will grow as much as 25% over the next decade.